Skip to main content

 Delete Infrastructure CodeDelete Infrastructure Code

-Gruntwork Pipelines, via GitHub Actions (GHA), will detect the removal of the infrastructure unit's code and trigger a plan action in Pipelines.
-This action will display the destructive changes to be made to your AWS account.
+Gruntwork Pipelines, via GitHub Actions, will detect the removal of the infrastructure unit's code and trigger a plan action in Pipelines.
+This action will display the destructive changes to be made to your cloud environment.

 Pipelines Destroy Plan CommentPipelines Destroy Plan Comment